Leonard Olivier

-Leonard James Olivier, (October 12, 1923 – November 19, 2014) was an African-American Catholic prelate who served as an auxiliary bishop of the Archdiocese of Washington in the District of Columbia from 1988 to 2004.
+Leonard James Olivier, (October 12, 1923 – November 19, 2014) was an African-American Catholic prelate who served as an auxiliary bishop for the Archdiocese of Washington from 1988 to 2004.
 He was a member of the Society of the Divine Word.

 Biography

 Early life

 Leonard Olivier was born in Lake Charles, Louisiana, on October 12, 1923 to Mathilde (nee Rochon) and James L. Olivier.
-After entering the Society of the Divine Word in 1939, he began studying for the priesthood at St. Augustine Seminary in Bay St. Louis, Mississippi.After finishing his studies, he remained at St. Augustine to teach other seminarians.
+After entering the Society of the Divine Word in 1939, he began studying for the priesthood at St. Augustine Seminary in Bay St. Louis, Mississippi.
+After finishing his studies, he remained at St. Augustine to teach other seminarians.
 He professed his religious vows to the Society in 1944.